usecannon/cannon/packages/website/content/docs.md

 npx hardhat cannon greeter:latest msg="Hello from Cannon"
 ```

-Review the a package's README for more information on the options available and other usage instructions.
+Review a package's README for more information on the options available and other usage instructions.

 ### Create cannon.json

 The example above is great for simple scenarios, but if your protocol depends on multiple protocols or multiple chains, then you can create a `cannon.json` file in the same directory as your `hardhat.config.js`.

-Here's an example.
+Here's an example `canon.json` file for a project where a smart contract will be deployed to Mainnet and Optimism that will interact with Synthetix on both networks and anticipate a keeper on Mainnet.
 ```json
 {
     "name": "mySampleProject:latest",